6400computer experiment kits

 programmed to act as various gates and flip-flops through simple

-According to the description, CL 1640 was an entirely different kind of
+According to the description, CL 1640 was intended to be an entirely

-kit than the other ones, aimed at teaching basic set theory using
+different kind of kit than the other ones, aimed at teaching basic set

 The later 6400 or